google/WebFundamentals/src/content/en/fundamentals/design-and-ux/typography/variable-fonts/index.md

 [here](https://variable-font-experiments.glitch.me){: .external}.

-The five registered axes plus Grade have 4-character tags that are used to set their vavlues in CSS:
+The five registered axes plus Grade have 4-character tags that are used to set their values in CSS:

 <table class="responsive">
   <tbody>